vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 · painting of God of love at mid-day with the mantra'namaḥ

 Kāmāya devāya devadevāya mūrtaye i Brahma-Viṣṇu sureśānām manah-ksobha-karāya vai li'; sweet 'edibles to be placed before the figure of Kāma; donate a pair of cows; wife should worship her husband thinking this (husband) is Kāma'; at night jāgara and dance festivals, illuminations and theatricals; this to be repeated every year; the por 'former becomes free from sorrow and disease and secures welfare, fame and wealth; HV II.
 21-24 (from Bhav.
-U. which contains the story of the burning of Madana by Siva
+U. which contains the story of the burning of Madana by Śiva

 and his ro-birth on this tithi. ).
 Madanot savamis called Suvasantaka in Kāmasūtra I. 4.
 42. Madhusravā-Śr. śu.
 3; NS 111, VR 96 (both say it is well